 Looking for income and diversification?

 Australian government bonds can diversify your investment portfolio, whilst achieving a source of reliable and regular income.
 A strong economy means investments in Australian government bonds carry very low risk.
-As a result, Australian government bond yields are currently very low; lower in fact than some term deposit rates.
+As a result, Australian government bond yields are currently very low; lower in fact than most term deposit rates.

-Thankfully there is a way of making your cash work harder.
+There are ways of making your cash work harder.
 If you’re looking for a low risk investment that provides an attractive and stable income, XTBs might be the answer.

 What are corporate bonds?

 If a company wants to borrow money to fund growth, or other investments, it has two options; borrow from a bank, or issue bonds.

 Corporate bonds are basically IOUs that:

 - Pay back the loan when the bond matures – known as the ‘principal’ or ‘face value’.

 - Deliver a steady stream of income, normally paid quarterly or semi-annually throughout the life of the bond – known as the coupon.